adu3010/adu3010/README.md

 👋 Hi there!
 I'm Aditya Gadkari
 📊 Data enthusiast passionate about uncovering insights from complex datasets.
-Expert in Python programming and data visualization tools!
+Expertise in Python, SQL and PowerBI

 🛠️ Technical Skills:
 🐍 Python